azima-fariha/remove-similar-looking-images/README.md

 3. similarity_threshold - In the compare_frames_change_detection function, we obtain a similarity score for two images.
 To determine if the images are considered similar, we establish a similarity_threshold, which indicates the score below which the images are deemed similar.
 To achieve this, we pass the similarity_score as an input parameter to the remove_similar_images function.
 To identify an appropriate threshold for the dataset, I experimented with various thresholds.
 For instance, setting similarity_threshold to 1500 and min_contour_area to 300 resulted in the following two images being predicted as similar.

+image image

+However, upon inspection, I observed that the images had a score of 553.0, but there was a significant difference between them.
+The left image contained a car that was absent in the right image.
+This difference is crucial, depending on the specific use case.
+Since our similarity_threshold is 1500 and the score is 553, the model erroneously assumed the images to be similar.
+To rectify this, it became necessary to reduce the similarity_threshold.

+To address this, I reduced both similarity_threshold to 500 and min_contour_area to 100.
+As a result, the score was 406.0, and the two images below were concluded to be similar.
+However, as evident in the right image, there are more cars present that do not exist in the left image, making them dissimilar.

+After analyzing carefully, I eventually set the similarity_threshold to 150, aiming for more accurate results and better handling of image similarities. image image

+This iterative process involved experimenting with various images to determine suitable values for both the similarity_threshold and min_contour_area, ultimately ensuring accurate results for the dataset.

+## Q4.
+What would you suggest to implement to improve data collection of unique cases in the future?
+Regular Data Cleanup: Perform regular data cleanup by running algorithms to detect and remove duplicated or highly similar images or data points.
+This helps maintain a clean and relevant dataset.
+## Q5.
+Any other comments about your solution?
+The effectiveness of the solution heavily relies on the specific use case and the overall size of the dataset.
+When training a deep neural network, having a large number of images is advantageous.
+However, it is crucial to consider the potential risks involved in removing similar images, especially if important images may be mistakenly eliminated.

+To address these concerns, it becomes essential to carefully determine the appropriate values for similarity_threshold and min_contour_area.
+This thoughtful selection ensures that the removal process strikes the right balance between eliminating redundant data and retaining valuable images for accurate and reliable model training.